What is CQRS (command query responsibility segregation)?

-Command query responsibility segregation (CQRS) is a programming design pattern that treats retrieving data and changing data differently.
-CQRS uses command handlers to simplify the query process and hide complex, multi-system changes.
+Command query responsibility segregation (CQRS) is a programming design and architectural pattern that treats retrieving data and changing data differently.
+CQRS uses command handlers to simplify the query process and hide complex, multisystem changes.

 When CQRS is combined with event sourcing, it guarantees an audit log of changes to the database that maintains transactional consistency.

-The most common way to implement CQRS is the command pattern, which is the software system that defines a high-level interface.
-At runtime, the base class takes the command, creates the appropriate object handler (perhaps update, delete or create) and calls a method to execute the command.
+The most common way to deploy CQRS is the command pattern, which is the software system that defines a high-level interface.
+At runtime, the base class takes the command, creates the appropriate object handler -- perhaps update, delete or create -- and calls a method to execute the command.

 The handlers themselves call each step of the process to create, update or delete a logical item in the system.
-It can dispatch the first request, but also monitor to see when that action completes, handling errors and rollbacks if needed.
-That means the handler implements a long-running two-phase commit, sometimes called a saga pattern.
-When the handler completes (or the transaction fails and errors), the handler will write the results to the event log.
+They can dispatch the first request, but also monitor to see when that action completes, handling errors and rollbacks if needed.
+That means the handler sets up a long-running, two-phase commit, sometimes called a saga pattern.
+When the handler completes -- or the transaction fails and errors -- the handler will write the results to the event log.

 A system that creates and tracks changes in this way will eventually create an event log with a record of every system change.
 If this log is created in a consistent way that a program can read and replay, it enables event sourcing.

-Because a single change needs to be copied to so many places, the update, delete and create side of the operation will need to interact with either an enterprise service bus (ESB) or a command-handler, such as the saga pattern.
+Because a single change needs to be copied to so many places, the update, delete and create side of the operation will need to interact with either an enterprise service bus or a command handler, such as the saga pattern.
 CQRS provides a place to put the logic to handle these complex transactions.

 Challenges of CQRS

-The main challenge of CQRS is also, in a way, its benefit.
-The approaches create a layer of complexity on top of the existing codebase.
-Instead of a simple SQL, now the application will have command handlers, dispatching and logging.
+- Complexity.
+The main challenge of CQRS is also, in a way, its benefit as it creates a layer of complexity on top of the existing codebase.
+Instead of a simple relational database such as SQL, now the application will have command handlers, dispatching and logging.
 All this additional code creates the potential for error.

+- Conversion.
 Because CQRS solves a complexity problem, it appeals to organizations that already have an existing system that is becoming more complex.
-That existing system might not have such a complex log of transitions, or may use overnight batch mode to do updates.
-Conversion of such a currently online, running system to CQRS may be a challenge.
+That existing system might not have such a complex log of transitions or might use overnight batch mode to do updates.
+Conversion of such a currently online, running system to CQRS can be a challenge.

 CQRS and event sourcing